 Outback Adventures has been in operation since 1978 and we incorporated Wilderness Orientation into our programming in 1990.
-We operate our courses several course areas: Sequoia Kings Canyon (since 1990), Baja California (since 1992), and the Colorado River (since 1994), Catalina Island (starting in 2011) and sailing the Southern California Pacific Coast (starting in 2011).
+We operate our courses several course areas: Sequoia Kings Canyon (since 1990), Baja California (since 1992), the Colorado River (since 1994), San Jacinto Wilderness (since 1994), Catalina Island (since 2011), sailing the Southern California Pacific Coast (since 2011).
 We strive to connect and maintain relationships with local experts to maintain awareness of local issues, current conditions, and raise our knowledge of the area.
 For more information regarding our course areas, please visit our trips page.

 We pride ourselves on training and hiring qualified staff.
 All staff members go through an extensive staff training program, involving technical skills, leadership, environmental ethics, educational techniques, wilderness skills and conflict resolution.
-Each program will have at least one leader with a Wilderness First Responder (a 72 hour first aid, wilderness medicine and emergency response course), a California Commercial Driver's License, and experience in the course location.
+Each program operating in a wilderness environment will have at least one leader with a Wilderness First Responder (a 72 hour first aid, wilderness medicine and emergency response course), a California Commercial Driver's License, and experience in the course location.

 This coverage is intended to provide some immediate treatment for medical emergencies arising from accidents sustained and sudden illnesses contracted during the course of the travel while participating in University activities.
 Students must continue to maintain their own personal health insurance.
 In the event of a serious or catastrophic accident or sickness, this insurance will not be sufficient to provide full coverage, and students will need other personal health insurance.